pytest-dev/pytest/doc/en/proposals/parametrize_with_fixtures.rst

         """
         return request.param

-The same helper can be used in combination with ``pytest.mark.parametrize``.
+The same helper can be used in combination with ``pytest.mark.parameterize``.

 .. code-block:: python

-    @pytest.mark.parametrize(
+    @pytest.mark.parameterize(
         "context, expected_response_code",
         [
             (pytest.fixture_request("default_context"), 0),